plattysoft/ArToolKitJpctBaseLib/README.md

 ## Notes about jPCT-AE

-* Note that textures need to be of a size that is multiple of 2
+* Textures are expecting a size that is multiple of 2 (unless you are using NPOTTexture)
 * The images should be placed under drawable-nodpi or the system will mess up the dimensions

 ## Other notes

+* ARToolKit uses milimeters as units.
+This is relevant when loading 3D Objects, consider the scale
 * The NTF project uses free available model from NASA website
 * FOV is not read correctly on same cases, but seems to be working fine for 640x480 on most phones